 He has authored and co-authored 45 peer-reviewed journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings and abstracts and 30+ patents.

-Govind Kaigala is the recipient of several IBM awards, including Research Division Accomplishment Awards (2014, 2017).
+Govind Kaigala is the recipient of several IBM awards, including Research Division Accomplishment Awards (2014 & 2017) and named "Master Inventor" in 2018.
 He has also received the Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF.
 He is a J.N.
 Tata Endowment Fellow and a Senior Member of IEEE.In addition to IBM and other industrial engagements, Govind’s work is supported by the European Research Council (ERC), the European Union, and SystemsX.ch Swiss National Science Foundation.

 Prior to joining IBM